Starting Dahlias From Seed

 I like the paper towel method for starting my dahlia seeds.

 I use the paper towel method to start my seeds.
 I buy the paper towels that have perforated ½ sheets.
 I wet a small stack of 3 or 4 sheets.
 If you wet them under the faucet, you will need to gently squeeze out the water.
 You may want to just spray the towels with water using a spray bottle.
-You don’t want the paper towels too saturated with water.
-You do not want your seeds to rot.
+You don’t want the paper towels too saturated with water as you do not want your seeds to rot.
+If my stack of paper towels are too wet, I just add another sheet or two of paper towels to absorb some of that moisture.
 I put the seeds on one side of the paper towels and then fold the other side over the seeds.

 I cover the tray with plastic wrap to keep in the moisture.

 I lay the folded paper towels on a plastic tray or plate.
 I cover the tray with plastic wrap to keep everything moist as you do not want the paper towels to dry out.
 I set the tray in a room that stays around 70 degrees.
 Dahlia seeds do not need light to germinate.
 If your paper towels start to dry out, spray them with a spray bottle of water.
-You do need to check on them daily after the 3rd day as they sprout quickly and can start growing in the paper towels.
+You do need to check on them daily after the 3rd day as they sprout quickly and the root of the seedling can start growing into the paper towels.
 Once they start to sprout, I gently remove them from the paper towels and transfer them to the prepared seed plug trays.
 You may need a heating mat if your room is cool.
 A heating mat helps to maintain a warm temperature at night to prevent damping off.
+I purchased an iPower 10"x20" seedling heat mat and digital thermometer online.
 Also, a humidity dome helps for the first couple of days to a week depending on your environment.
+You should be able to find heating mats and humidity domes online.
+You could make a little tent with plastic wrap over the tray to help the humidity.

-If you don’t want to use the paper towel method, you can place the seed in your seed plug trays with a seed germination mix and lightly cover the seed.
-With the low germination rates, you will have empty cells.
+If you do not want to use the paper towel method, you can place the seed in your seed plug trays with a seed germination mix and lightly cover the seed with a little vermiculite or additional seed germination mix.
+With the possible low germination rates, you may have empty cells.

 I gently remove the seedling from the paper towel and transfer it to the prepared seed plug trays.

-Depending on the number of seeds you are germinating, you may want to set up a seed germination area.
-You can use regular fluorescent shop lights such as T12, T8, or T5.
-You can use grow lights.
+Depending on the number of seeds you are germinating, you may want to set up a seed growing area.
+You can use regular fluorescent shop lights or grow lights.
 Shelving racks work great for seed germination.
-I have shelving racks with fluorescent shop lights in my basement.
+I have shelving racks with fluorescent shop lights in my basement that I have been using for several years.

 I purchased an AgroMax 2 foot light rack from HTG Supply Company that I use in my spare room.
 I found a similar small rack at my local home improvement store also.
-I ordered a T5 2 foot 2 fluorescent lamp fixture with 5000 lumens and 6500K full spectrum blue-white grow lights online.
-The lights are on for 13 hours.
+I have ordered 2 foot grow lights online; however, I am currently using a light kit from my local Lowe's Home Improvement store called "Boost Lighting 22.0 in light black 16-watt full spectrum LED grow light Kit" which costs around $24.00.
+Those lights have worked really well for me.
+I find the full spectrum lights work great for overall growth.
+The lights can be on for 12-14 hours.
+I have mine set on a timer for 14 hours.
 I leave the seedlings under lights until they have 3 sets of true leaves.

 I purchased an AgroMax 2 foot light rack from HTG Supply Company.
 The lights are T5 2 foot 2 fluorescent lamp fixture with 5000 lumens and 6500K full spectrum blue-white lights.

-At that point, they can go outside.
+When they have 3 sets of true leaves, they can go outside if your weather is warm.
 If the weather has not warmed up to around 50 degrees or more, then keep them under the lights inside.
 If you started your seeds early, you may need to transfer them to a 4” pot so they do not get root bound and can continue to grow into an established dahlia.
 I let them harden off in an area outside that receives morning sun and afternoon shade for at least a week before I plant them in the ground.
-If the night time lows drop below 45 degrees, I bring the dahlia seedlings inside to my garage at night.
+If the night time lows drop below 45 degrees, I bring the dahlia seedlings inside to my garage or basement at night.

 I have shelving racks in my basement with fluorescent shop lights for my seed starting room.

-It is good to give the seedlings a balanced fertilize once they are established.
+It is good to give the seedlings a balanced fertilize once they are established in the ground.
 It is helpful to take a soil test in your flower garden to know your phosphorous and potassium levels.
 I use an organic fertilizer like Espoma Plant-tone which is 5-3-3 with calcium and beneficial microbes.
 My soil has adequate phosphorous and potassium levels as I use a lot of compost each year.
-I find dahlias appreciate that little boost from fertilizer.
-I use it when I plant my dahlias and throughout the summer.
-Again, if your dahlias are not growing well, it is good to take a soil test as you may need a fertilizer higher in nitrogen, phosphorous, and potassium.
+I find dahlias appreciate that little boost from fertilizer early in the season.
+I use it when I plant my dahlias.
+Again, if your dahlias are not growing well, it is good to take a soil test as you may need a fertilizer higher in phosphorous and potassium.

 The seedlings will bloom during the summer and produce tubers just like dahlias planted from tubers.
 Remember to deadhead your dahlias, as the more you cut the dahlias, the more blooms they will produce throughout the summer and into fall.